UKFAll/event_log/README.md

 A standard means for notification of fireball events by a meteor network, for the benefit of other meteor networks, is described here.
-The data which is exchnaged consists of:
+The data which is exchanged consists of:

 •	The Event Log, which is a list of detections made by the cameras in the network over the latest 72 hours and is continually updated; and